About the Stewardship Council

 • Sharon MacLean, Exeter, RI (Information and Education Committee)

-• Clifford (Chip) Heil, Hopkinton, RI (Council Vice-Chair, Advisory Committee)
+• Clifford (Chip) Heil, Hopkinton, RI (Advisory Committee)

 • David Augustyn, Hopkinton, RI (Advisory Committee)

-• Madeline Jeffery, North Stonington, CT (Projects Committee, Information and Education Committee)
+• Madeline Jeffery, North Stonington, CT (Projects Committee, Information and Education Committee Co-chair)

 • Fred Wagner, Stonington, CT (Advisory Committee)

-• Christopher Grube, West Greenwich, RI (Council Chair, Advisory Committee Co-chair)
+• Christopher Grube, West Greenwich, RI (Advisory Committee Chair)

 • Ali Gretchner, South Kingstown, RI (Information and Education Committee)